Reviews You Can Rely On

 Combination

-Many new folding style poles also feature one section of telescoping pole so that it is possible to adjust the pole length, though not as much as a three-section telescoping pole.
+Many new folding-style poles also feature one section of telescoping poles so that it is possible to adjust the pole length, though not as much as a three-section telescoping pole.
 Usually, combination poles allow six to eight inches of length adjustment, as much as you'll ever need.
-We found this to be a great addition to the folding style pole as it allows it to be more versatile.
+We found this to be a great addition to the folding-style pole as it is more versatile.
 If you don't mind the extra few ounces, these poles take the best aspects of each style.
 The combination design is our favorite of the modern trekking pole designs.

 trekking poles - a combination pole, which is a folding pole with some length...